FOR LOVE OF A PRINCESS

 And that was the end of the discussion.
 But then what else could be said?
 They had chosen to do this no matter what the cost.

 His mind returned to the present with a jolt as a stray blast from one of the mini-ships managed to strike the left wing.
-Cursing, he took evasive action and Razor used the laser to turn the ship into a spinning star of damaged metal that hit another ship before both disappeared from view.
+Cursing, he took evasive action as Razor used the laser to turn the mini jet into a spinning star of damaged metal that hit a sister aircraft before both disappeared from view.

-"Pull out!
-I need you to lead those mini-ships away from Dark Kat!"
+"Civilians are safe!
+I need you to lead those mini-ships away from Dark Kat while I take him on," she ordered.

 Relieved, she directed her pilot to close in on Dark Kat's ship ignoring his shocked glance.
 Discipline made him obey and soon her chopper was making quick erasure of the distance.
 When the Black Widow loomed large in the forward windshield, Feral opened a side wing window.